The geometric distribution of Selmer groups of elliptic curves over function fields: The distribution of

 \section{The distribution of $\Sel_\ell$}

-In this section we will verify that the BKLPR heuristic agrees with the geometric distribution of $\Sel_{\ell}$, for prime $\ell$.
+In this section we will prove the key results towards showing that the BKLPR heuristic agrees with the geometric distribution of $\Sel_{\ell}$, for prime $\ell$.
 The psychology of the problem is as follows: one would like to ``understand'' the distributions by computing numerical invariants such as moments, but the distributions in question are not determined by their moments, since these moments grow too quickly.
 However, both distributions are the limit as a certain ``height'' parameter tends to infinity, and at finite height they are distributions on finite sets, hence obviously determined by their moments.
 We can then verify that the two limiting distributions agree by showing that the ``finite height'' distributions are very close, which we can then do by computing enough moments.

-That this computation can be done at finite height $d \geq 2$ for the \emph{first} moment (i.e. average) of $\Sel_{\ell}$, \emph{and is already equal to its limiting value as $d \rightarrow \infty$}, is observed in \cite[Theorem 1.2]{landesman:geometric-average-selmer}.
-In this section we push this further, computing the first $6d-2$ moments for the large $q$ limit of families of elliptic curves with height $d$, and showing that they are already equal to their limiting values.
-(Even computing one fewer moment would be insufficient for our purposes, and it seems that computing one more moment in closed form would be quite difficult, as the next moment is \emph{not} equal to its limiting value!)
-However, the distribution at finite height depends quite delicately on the image of monodromy; for example, the large $q$ limit does not literally exist because of small fluctuations in the image of monodromy, but the difference between its $\liminf_{q \rightarrow \infty}$ and $\limsup_{q \rightarrow \infty}$ will tend to 0 as the height tends to infinity.
+The key point that makes this computation feasible is that \emph{the moments stabilize very quickly as the height grows}.
+It was already observed in \cite[Theorem 1.2]{landesman:geometric-average-selmer} that the \emph{first} moment (i.e., average) size of $\Sel_{\ell}$ for height $d$ elliptic curves (in the large $q$ limit) is already equal to its limiting value as soon as the height $d$ is at least $2$.
+In this section we go much further, computing the first $6d-2$ moments for the large $q$ limit of families of elliptic curves with height $d$ (in the large $q$ limit), and showing that they are all already equal to their limiting values.
+Even computing one fewer moment would be insufficient for our purposes, and it seems that computing one more moment in closed form would be quite difficult, as the next moment is \emph{not} equal to its limiting value!

+We caution, however, that the distribution at finite height depends quite delicately on the monodromy group; for example, the large $q$ limit does not literally exist because of small fluctuations among the monodromy groups, but the difference between its $\liminf_{q \rightarrow \infty}$ and $\limsup_{q \rightarrow \infty}$ will tend to 0 as the height tends to infinity.